-Staff Position: At Fukushima, an explosion occurred in Unit 4, which was in a maintenance outage at the time of the event.
-Although the facts have not been fully established, a likely cause of the explosion in Unit 4 is that hydrogen leaked from Unit 3 to Unit 4 through a common venting system.
-System cross-connections present a potential for steam, hydrogen, and airborne radioactivity leakage to other areas of the plant and to adjacent units at multi-unit sites if the units are equipped with common vent piping.
-In this context, a design that is free of physical and control interfaces with other systems eliminates the potential for any cross-flow and is one way to satisfy this requirement.
-Regardless, system design shall provide design features to prevent the cross flow of vented fluids and migration to other areas within the plant or to adjacent units at multi-unit sites.

-The current design of the hardened vent at several plants in the U.S. includes cross connections with the standby gas treatment system, which contains sheet metal ducts and filter and fan housings that are not as leak tight as hard pipes.
+At Fukushima, an explosion also occurred in Unit 4, which was in a shutdown at the time of the event.
+Although the facts have not been fully established, a likely cause of the explosion is that hydrogen leaked from Unit 3 to Unit 4 through a common venting system.
+System cross-connections present a potential for steam, hydrogen, and airborne radioactivity leakage to other areas of the plant and to an adjacent plant at multi-unit sites if the units are equipped with common vent piping.
+In this context, the most preferable method is to have a dedicated vent for each plant with no cross-connections.
+If this is determined to be not feasible, licensees shall provide design features to prevent the cross flow of vented fluids to migrate to other areas within the plant or to an adjacent plant at multi-unit sites.
+The current design of the hardened vent at many plants the U.S. includes a tie in with the standby gas treatment system, which contains sheet metal ducts that are not as leak tight as hard pipes.
 In addition, dual unit plant sites are often equipped with a common plant stack.
-Examples of acceptable means for prevention of cross flow is by valves, leak-tight dampers, and check valves, which shall be designed to automatically close upon the initiation of the HCVS and shall remain closed for as long as the HCVS is in operation.
-Licensee's shall evaluate the environmental conditions (e.g. pressure, temperature) at the damper locations during venting operations to ensure that the dampers will remain functional and sufficiently leak-tight, and if necessary, replace the dampers with other suitable equipment such as valves.
-If power is required for the interfacing valves to move to isolation position, it shall be from the same power sources as the vent valves.
-Leak tightness of any such barriers shall be periodically verified by testing as described under Requirement 1.2.7.
+Licensees shall provide design features to eliminate or minimize the unintended cross flow from the HCVS to other areas within the plant or to another plant on the site.
+Acceptable means for prevention of cross flow is by valves, leak-tight dampers, and check valves, which shall be designed to automatically close upon the initiation of the HCVS and shall remain closed for as long as the HCVS is in operation.
+If power is required for the interfacing valves to fail in the isolation position, it shall be from the same power sources as the vent valves.
+Leak tightness of any such barriers shall be periodically verified by testing.

-- Requirement 1.2.7 The HCVS shall include features and provision for the operation, testing, inspection and maintenance adequate to ensure that reliable function and capability are maintained. - Staff Position: The HCVS piping run shall be designed to eliminate the potential for condensation accumulation, as subsequent water hammer could complicate system operation during intermittent venting or to withstand the potential for water hammer without compromising the functionality of the system.
-Licensees shall provide a means (e.g., drain valves, pressure and temperature gauge connections) to periodically test system components, including exercising (opening and closing) the vent valve(s).
-In situations where total elimination of condensation is not feasible, HCVS shall be designed to accommodate condensation, including applicable water hammer loads.
+The HCVS shall include features and provision for the operation, testing, inspection and maintenance adequate to ensure that reliable function and capability are maintained.

+The HCVS piping run shall be designed to eliminate the potential for condensation accumulation, as subsequent water hammer could complicate system operation during intermittent venting or to withstand the potential for water hammer without compromising the functionality of the system.
+Licensees shall provide a means (e.g., drain valves, pressure and temperature gauge connections, etc.) to periodically test system components, including exercising (opening and closing) the vent valve(s).